OSDeploy/GitBook/osconfig/how-it-works.md

 ## Unattend.xml Specialize

-You are already executing commands in the Unattend.xml.
+You are already executing commands in the Specialize phase by using an Unattend.xml.
 The RunSynchronous commands are executed during the "Getting ready" screen.

 ![](/assets/2018-05-24_23-13-22.png)